-- For emergencies or to report a crime, call 911 or the Howard County Police Department at 410-313-2200. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, sign up for the UMGC emergency notification system or the Howard County emergency notification system. - Dorsey Station main office: 443-459-3500 - More information: UMGC Security
+- For emergencies or to report a crime, call 911 or the Howard County Police Department at 410-313-2200. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, sign up for the UMGC emergency notification system. - Dorsey Station main office: 443-459-3500 - More information: UMGC Security